calico12321/homepage/2025-08-10_The_Adventures_of_Cookie.md

 Yea said Biscuit wanting to go back to sleep, so according to you there i only one river in the world.

-No the river will look dirent and there will be a sign Large Tail said.
+No the river will look different and there will be a sign Large Tail said.

 Well how do we see the s- before Biscuit could finish his sentence he saw 2 humans with 3 big bags with air holes.